 September – Culinary Relishes like Caponata

 Italian caponata, or gvetch if you’re from Russia, is a mixture of tomatoes, onions, peppers, zucchini and even eggplant.
-It’s kind of like a “garden sink” recipe for the end of the season which fits perfectly into your once a month meals canning schedule.
-If the acid level is high enough in these recipes, you can use a water bath canner; if you want to be safe use a pressure canner.
-Be sure to check the recommendations on the recipes.
+It’s kind of like a “garden sink” recipe for the end of the season.
+This fits perfectly into your once a month meals canning schedule!

 These relishes are wonderful on sandwiches, topping baked potatoes and even as a pasta topper.
 I also dump a pint or two into spaghetti sauce to add some dimension of flavor and vegetables.
 Try a tablespoon on toast with a little feta cheese.

 - A recipe for gvetch – a great way to preserve the eggplant harvest.

 Nothing says October like apples simmering on the stove!
 There are several ways to preserve apples and I’ll list a few here.
 Pear preserving is very similar to apple preserving, FYI.

 A water bath canner is great for apple recipes.
 If you’re new to canning, stick to applesauce.
 If you’ve made that before, you can try one or two of these other ideas.